junxit/us-congress-bills-119/bill.md

   >     - **(C)** discusses any potential changes to the exercise of the authority for the purpose of more effectively resolving the covered national emergency.
   >   - **(2)** *Definitions* In this subsection—
   >     - **(A)** the term “appropriate congressional committees” means—
-  >       - **(i)** the Committee on Foreign Affairs, the Committee on Financial Services, and the Committee on Oversight and Accountability of the House of Representatives; and
+  >       - **(i)** the Committee on Foreign Affairs, the Committee on Financial Services, and the Committee on Oversight and Government Reform of the House of Representatives; and
   >       - **(ii)** the Committee on Homeland Security and Governmental Affairs, the Committee on Foreign Relations, and the Committee on Banking, Housing, and Urban Affairs of the Senate; and
   >     - **(B)** the term “covered national emergency” means a national emergency that—
   >       - **(i)** the President has declared, within the preceding 5-year period, with respect to any national emergency regarding international drug trafficking; and